Ryder-One/hmap/README.md

  ## Known issues

- The map is still in a very early stage, so there is a lot of issues.
-Please read carefully this list before posting new ones.
+ The map is still in a very early stage, so there are a lot of issues.
+Please read this list carefully before posting new ones.

-  * The explorable ruins are not made at all
+  * The explorable ruins are'nt done
-  * All the tools (grid, expeditions courses, ..) are not made
+  * All the tools (grid, expeditions courses, ..) are'nt done
   * The kills are not displayed on the map
-  * The paranoid effects are not made (static effect, distortion effect, blur..)
+  * The paranoid effects are'nt done (static effect, distortion effect, blur..)
   * The fog of war is not as good as the original

  ## Contributing

- If you are developer and you want to help me, here is something to start.
+ If you are a developer and you want to help me, here is something to start.

  ```
  npm install -g browserify typescript tslint